ekwan/PyQuiver/README.md

 The *PyQuiver* Standard is a generic format for the output of an electronic structure program in plain-text outlined as follows:

-* The first line of a file should be of the form `NumberOfAtoms` (Ex. `11` would be a valid first line of a file with 11 atoms).
+* The first line of a file contains the number of atoms (*n*).
-* The next *n* lines, where *n* is the number of atoms, define the geometry.
+* The next *n* lines define the geometry.
 Each line should be of the form:

 ```
 CenterNumber,AtomicNumber,XPosition,YPosition,ZPosition
 ```

 The positions should be provided in units of Angstroms.
 The center number is the atom index (ranging from 0 and *n-1*, inclusive).
 * The next line should contain the lower triangular Cartesian Hessian matrix with no line breaks.
-In particular, if *H* is the Hessian matrix then *H_(3p+i,3q+j)* corresponds to taking derivatives with respect to atom *p* moving in the *i*th coordinate and atom *q* moving in the `j`th coordinate (*i* and *j* run across the three cartesian coordinates).
+In particular, if *H* is the Hessian matrix then *H<sub>3p+i,3q+j</sub>* corresponds to taking derivatives with respect to atom *p* moving in the *i*-th coordinate and atom *q* moving in the *j*-th coordinate (*i* and *j* run across the three cartesian coordinates).
 The entries in the serialized form should be separated by commas.
 The serialization should occur by stringing together the rows (truncated at the main diagonal).
 For example, suppose the following is the lower-right triangular form of the Cartesian Hessian for a one atom system:

 ```
 1.0